 - Not be charged extra for shipping

-The answer is simple: get other businesses to sell and ship products to Amazon’s customers.
+The answer is simple: encourage other businesses to sell and ship products to Amazon’s customers.
 Third-party sellers are now responsible for 58% of gross sales on Amazon.

 How can I tell if a product is FBA or Seller Fulfilled Prime?

 To the typical Amazon Prime subscriber, it’s not obvious why a particular product has the Prime badge.
-But shoppers have little reason to care, because they have learned what Prime means and that they can always expect the same level of service.
+But shoppers have little reason to care.
+They have learned what Prime means and that they can always expect the same level of service.

 There are now three ways a product can qualify for Prime, which are: